cincospenguinos/LaMortVoit/README.md

 ## MANDATORY

-- [ ] Ending with the safe
-	- [ ] Pressing select opens the safe with the correct combination
-	- [ ] A scene
 - [ ] Figure out way to inform the player of the voir scene and how to change the eyes
+	* ZONE!
+Put a zone before the first room that shows the letter e if the player has not opened the voir menu!
+	* Just add it to state

 ## SECONDARY

-- [ ] Fix the rotation of the beams of light
 - [ ] Sound effects
-	- [ ] Opening/closing the safe
 	- [ ] Walking
 	- [ ] Going through door
-	- [ ] Music during death scene
 	- [ ] Moving the cross
+	- [x] Opening the safe
+	- [x] Attempting to open when the safe is locked
+	- [x] Music during death scene
-	- [ ] Music in text scene--something like half the main theme
+	- [x] Music in text scene--something like half the main theme
 - [ ] Settings scene NEEDS to be done--all the hooks are there homie
-- [ ] Hub room is too big

 ## POLISH

+- [ ] Transition to play scene?
 - [ ] Animations for doors?
 - [ ] Create favicon

 ## DONE

+- [x] Hub room is too big
 - [x] Menu Scene is done
 	- [x] Text shows
 	- [x] Theme plays